11 Signs your period is coming

 Your period can last anywhere from two to seven days.
 When you first get your period, its length may vary from month to month, but it usually settles into a regular pattern by the time you’re in your late teens or early twenties.

 The signs your period is coming for the first time are mostly the same as the ones you’ll experience later in your life in the weeks and days before your period comes.
 Knowing the signs your period is coming can help you get to know your body better, and help you avoid any surprises!

 So with that in mind, here are some signs and symptoms to look out for that might just indicate that your period might be on its way in the next week or two.

 1. Your breasts hurt

-Tender boobs can be a sign your period is coming soon.
+Tender breasts can be a sign your period is coming soon.
 You might even notice your breasts increase in size in the days before your period.
 This is due to increased levels of the hormone progesterone - as with other premenstrual symptoms, breast swelling and tenderness should disappear when your period arrives.

 It’s really important to keep an eye on any changes to your breasts, and we recommend you make it part of your routine to carry out regular self-breast checks in the days after your period when your breasts should be less tender.

 While the main female sex hormone, estrogen can make us feel pretty good during ovulation, towards the end of your cycle, estrogen levels have dropped off and instead, progesterone levels can give us bouts of feeling low or irritable.
 If you’ve noticed changes to your mood, it might be because menstruation is right around the corner.